peter88213/yw2md/docs/usage.md

 The *yw2md* Python script converts yWriter 7 projects to Markdown and creates new yWriter 7 projects from Markdown formatted text documents.

+## Installation

+- Make sure that Python is installed.
+- Move into the folder with the unzipped release and launch **setup.pyw** to install *yw2md.pyw* for the local user.
+- Create a shortcut on the desktop when asked.

 ## Usage